didemch/didemch/README.md

-- 👋 Hi, I’m Dina
+# Welcome 👋!
+I’m Dina :)

-- 👀 I’m interested in data analytics, machine learning, statistics, math!
+- 🔭 I have a Bachelor’s degree in Mathematics from UBC and am on track to graduate with a Master's degree from UCLA.
-- 🔭 Pursuing Master's degree from UCLA
+- 👀 I’m interested in data analytics, machine learning, statistics, and math!
 - 🌱 Since I lost access to my old account, I'm adding more of the projects I've been working on to this profile :)
-- 😄 I enjoy working with R, Python, and SQL
+- 😄 I enjoy working with R, Python, and SQL.

 I am a data analyst interested in uncovering insights and solving complex problems.
 I enjoy transforming data into actionable insights using  R, Python, and SQL.
 I'm passionate about organizing and cleaning up messy data to create visually appealing graphs and charts that tell a story.
 Plus, I love using advanced techniques to predict future trends and outcomes based on historical data.